-During the years ended December 31, 2017 and 2016, net cash provided by financing activities was \$42.4 million and \$12.4 million, respectively.
-Cash flows from financing activities during the year ended December 31, 2017 consisted mainly of \$37.0 million of proceeds from the issuance of common stock and \$4.8 million of senior secured notes as part of the initial efforts to spin-off SureFly.
+During the years ended December 31, 2018 and 2017, net cash provided by financing activities was \$19.2 million and \$42.4 million, respectively.
+Cash flows from financing activities during the year ended December 31, 2018 consisted primarily of shares issued related to the Company's August 2018 Offering with National Securities, the Cowen Agreement, the April 2018 closed Subscription Agreements and the Marathon Credit Facility.
+Cash flows from financing activities for the period ended December 31, 2017 consisted primarily of a net \$37.0 million from a public stock offering.